Seahawks ‘miss everything’ about Bobby Wagner, whose Rams are Seattle’s next opponent

 The Seahawks, though, felt they needed the cap savings to make other moves and decided it was time to turn the middle linebacking duties over to Jordyn Brooks, their first-round pick in 2020.

-Rams coach Sean McVay said Wednesday he has been nothing but impressed with how Wagner has handled the ups, and mostly downs, of this season.
+Rams coach McVay said Wednesday he has been nothing but impressed with how Wagner has handled the ups, and mostly downs, of this season.

 “This has certainly not been ideal or anything that I think he would anticipate,” McVay said.
 “But what I’ve seen is a guy who is so steady, so consistent in his approach. … I think you really, especially in light of all the different things we are going through, makes me respect him that much more because of the steadiness, because of the consistency.
 I can’t say enough good things about Bobby Wagner.”

-That steadiness in approach is why Wagner is trying to treat the game same as any other.
+That steadiness in approach is why Wagner is trying to treat this game the same as any other.

 But he said he will leave a little time for reunions before and after.